Senate wants mandatory health insurance for all Nigerians – Daily Trust

 “This can only be achieved through making insurance mandatory and subsidization for those unable to afford insurance premiums,” he said.

-The lawmaker said the country has made almost no progress in reducing maternal mortality.
+He said the country had made almost no progress in reducing maternal mortality.

 Quoting figures from the National Bureau of Statistics, he said Nigeria records about 900,000 maternal and child mortalities each year.